2—How it all began: teenagers looking for religion.

 In the early years of Mormonism, the only ‘first vision’ that was talked about was the account of an angel who, in 1823, told Joseph about the Book of Mormon.
 The Latter-day Saints’ Messenger & Advocate—then the Church’s official organ—related that the event took place during the religious revival when Joseph, then 17, asked for the assurance that a Supreme Being existed.

-The story of one of the most adored and reviled men to have ever walked the Earth—Joseph Smith, the fascinating and enigmatic founder of Mormonism.
+The story of one of the most adored and reviled men —Joseph Smith, the fascinating and enigmatic founder of Mormonism.

 It is also interesting to note that early Church leaders—such as Brigham Young or Heber C. Kimball—talked about ‘angels’, not the Father or the Son, when referring to the ‘First Vision.’